igorpotard/epitrace-pack-opening/README.md

 1. Download the extension from the Firefox Add-ons store.
 2. Click "Add to Firefox" and confirm the installation.
-3. Open the intranet, and go ope your traces !
+3. Open the intranet, and go open your traces !

 ## Contributing